Installation - Stand alone cluster

 Import the libs folder (if you have one.
 Fatjars don’t have a libs folder) with:

-kubectl cp -c prepare-masternode /path/to/libs masternode:/storage/project
+kubectl cp -c prepare-masternode /path/to/libs masternode:/app

 -